inferno986return/python-pcep/Module3.md

 With slice `[1:3]`, the output will take indices (plural of index) `1` and `2`.
 Much like the `range()` the end index is always one less than the number specified.

-Using a slice without indices `[:]` encompasses all the items and creates a duplicate of the list:
+Using a slice without indices `[:]` encompasses all the items and creates a duplicate of the list.
+Merely assigning a list to variable creates a reference as mentioned earlier:

 ```
 list = [0,1,2,3,4,5]